Photography Associate in Science Degree (AS) InformationView Course Requirements My Academic Plan- 2 year (MAP2) My Academic Plan- 3 year (MAP3)

 Introduction to the Photography Associate in Science Degree (AS) Program

-This two-year photography program is designed to train students for careers in the emerging fields of commercial/artistic photography, emphasizing digital technology, and analog processes.
-Importance is placed on technical competence, aesthetics and creative approach.
-Upon graduation, this degree initiates transferable courses for persons wishing to continue their education toward an advanced four-year school.
-Additional general education course work may be required for transfer to a four-year college.
+Upon graduation it can act as a transfer degree for persons wishing to continue their education toward an advanced degree at a university or professional art school.
+Additional general education course work may be required for transfer to a four-year institution.
 Contact the four-year school for information.